krishyfishy/krishyfishy.github.io/docs/work.markdown

 **Yale Herald**, *Science and Technology Editor*, New Haven, CT (January 2020 – May 2020)
 * Wrote and edited articles that capture the human element of science and technology
 * Created content and pitches for staff writers

-## Projects

-* [**Evaluated spin rates for pitchers across Major League Baseball**](https://github.com/krishyfishy/baseball/blob/main/spin_rate_investigation.ipynb) to assess whether pitchers may be doctoring baseballs, which would ostensibly result in spikes in their spin rates.
-Data came from [Baseball Savant](https://baseballsavant.mlb.com/statcast_search), and I did the analysis in `Python`.
-Final project for Yale's Analysis of Baseball Data course with Prof. Ethan Meyers.

-* [**Conducted a randomized experiment**](https://github.com/krishyfishy/paper-airplanes) assessing whether the addition of a paperclip to paper airplanes increases flight distances.
-Analyses coded in `R`.
-Final project for PLSC 341 with Prof. Alex Coppock.

-* [**Contributed to a report assessing the impacts of ALS Association funding**](https://www.als.org/sites/default/files/2020-06/RTI-Report-FINAL.pdf) following the 2014 ALS Ice Bucket Challenge during my time at RTI International.

 ## Skills